 - Mixed with yoghurt for a delicious topping to fruit, cereal, soups.

 - Swirl into soups.

 - In Potato Gratin – peel and thinly slice potatoes.
 Layer in baking dish with salt and pepper.
 You can add thinly sliced onion, garlic and /or grated hard cheese in between the layers.
-Pour over creme fraiche, cream or half milk and half cream, till about 1/2 the way up the dish.
+Pour over enough creme fraiche to come about 1/2 the way up the dish.
 Top with grated parmesan.
 Bake for 45 mins or more (depends on the size of the dish) until potatoes are cooked and the top is brown.

 This recipe is one of the vegetarian recipes from our first blog which was in existence from 1995 – 2006.
 It has been cross posted with out sister site, Heat in The Kitchen, and appears there as part of the Retro Recipes series and the How To series.